-Grassland [4.C] 6
+6 Grassland [4.C]

 The definition for the land use category Grassland is provided in Section 2.4.
-Within the category 4C, Grassland, two subcategories are distinguished:
+Within the category 4C, Grassland, two main categories are distinguished, 4.C1 Grassland remaining Grassland and 4.C2 Land converted to Grassland.
+In each main category Grassland is subdivided in Grasslands (non-TOF) and Trees outside Forest (TOF) (see Section 2.4).

-1. 4.C1 Grassland remaining Grassland
+6.1.1 4.C1 Grassland remaining Grassland